dhajdukis/kalahgame/README.md

 id: unique identifier of a game

-url: link to the game created
+uri: link to the game created

 ## 3. Make a move: